BUSTER CRABB - Ian Fleming's favourite Spy, and the real inspiration for JAMES BOND

 During a secret drive beneath a Russian warship in 1957, Crabb disappeared without a trace.
 One year later, a decapitated and handless body was found, sparking a major row between the government, the secret services and the Admiralty that still smoulders today.

-The late Sean Connery and one of the most popular James Bond actors
+The late Sean Connery as James Bond.

 About the Author